 If there is one thing 2020 has shown us, its that we don’t have to be based in a city to make our money.
 Remote working is increasingly being seen as the new normal in a lot of roles, especially in the UK.

-In fact, the digital sector in the UK is worth £149 billion and is set to grow, with work from home has risen and more people have chased their dream of setting up a digital business.
+In fact, the UK’s digital sector is worth £149 billion and is set to grow, as work from home has risen and more people have chased their dream of setting up a digital business.

-And with people abandoning cities like London in droves, where can you work from now?
+And as we don’t have to be based in London any more, where can you work from now?
 After all, if you don’t want to suffer that shitty commute and overpriced rent, there must be more to life?

 Well, yes there is.
 These are our best suggestions for places to be a remote worker in the UK.

 Bristol gets all the hype, as it is very much the metropolis of the westcountry.
 But… If you want to enjoy that small city vibe, walking everywhere but still getting your fix of culture, Bath is awesome.